 Recommended storage for REVATIO for oral suspension: Store below 30°C (86°F) in the original package in order to protect from moisture.

-Recommended storage for reconstituted oral suspension: Store below 30°C (86°F) or in refrigerator at 2°C to 8°C (36°F - 46°F).
+Recommended storage for reconstituted oral suspension: Store below 30°C (86°F) or in refrigerator at 2°C to 8°C (36°F to 46°F).
 Do not freeze.
 The shelf-life of the reconstituted oral suspension is 60 days.
 Any remaining oral suspension should be discarded 60 days after reconstitution.

 The following serious adverse events are discussed elsewhere in the labeling: